Preserving our IT Heritage: Computers Designed+Assembled in NZ

 Emeritus Professor / Senior Lecturer

-This presentation will outline some of the early history of NZ-built computers, focusing primarily on computers from MDL (Microprocessor Developments Ltd.) and the Poly-1 and Poly-2 computers from Progeni.
-The presenters will discuss what they know about the MDL and Poly computers, including information collected from discussions with the hardware designers, the management at the time, anecdotal evidence from users, and artifacts they have collected from various sources.
-They will discuss the unique design of the Poly Operating System, information they have gathered from their efforts disassembling the ROMs, the Operating System, some of the system tool set, and design documents.
+We also outline the Poly, including information collected from discussions with the hardware designers, management of the now defunct Progeni, anecdotal evidence from users, and other artifacts we have collected from various sources.
+We discuss the unique design of the Poly Operating System, information we have gathered from our efforts disassembling the ROMs, the Operating System, some of the system tool set, and design documents.

-The presentation will also outline the preservation work being carried out for displays on the history of computing at the University of Auckland and by the University of Otago Poly Preservation Project (including a discussion of the problems of preserving digital media for prosperity and the systems put in place to copy and archive the contents of ROMs, of 8 inch floppy disks, and of 5.25 inch floppy disks.)
+The presentation will also outline the further preservation work being carried out by the University of Otago Poly Preservation Project and the University of Auckland Computer Preservation Project.
+This includes the systems put in place to copy and archive the contents of ROMs, of 8 inch floppy disks, and of 5.25 inch floppy disks.
+The presentation concludes with a discussion of the problems of preserving digital media for prosperity.

 About Bob Doran and Andrew Trotman